4: The Chalk

 I introduced the Chalk in my previous post.

-The hills rolling downs of pure white stone surround London and the Thames Valley.
-A lot of this is 'ancient' country, the bleached clean bones of old England and Tolkien's Barrow Downs.
+Rolling hills of pure white stone surround London and the Thames Valley.
+The Chilterns and Downs are 'ancient' country, the 'bleached clean bones of old England' and Tolkien's Barrow Downs.
 Wonderful stuff.
-There aren’t many places in the world where pure chalk rises to the surface, and England has most of it.
+There aren’t many places in the world where pure chalk rises to the surface, and most of them are in England.
 If you are walking, it is usually dry and springy underfoot and on a bike the slopes are merciful.

 Its origins are described in the first two posts in my 'Deep Past' series; Links: 'From Hell to High Water' and 'Coming Up For Air'.

-At the bottom of the food chain, then as now, were clouds of microscopic plankton called coccolithophores who, for reasons that are not clear but probably hinge around a victim mentality, enclosed themselves in a shell of calcium carbonate.
-When they died their skeletal remains sank in clouds, fossilising and ending up as a white ooze on the sea bed which, under its own weight and the water above it, was compressed into what became chalk.
+Then as now, at the bottom of the food chain were clouds of microscopic plankton called coccolithophores who, for reasons that are not clear but probably hinge around a victim mentality, encased themselves in a shell of calcium carbonate.
+When they died, their skeletal remains sank in clouds, fossilising and ending up as a white ooze on the seabed which, under its own weight and the water above it, was compressed into what became chalk.
 Chalk is actually a variant of limestone.
 What makes it different and unique is its purity, resulting from its origin in deeper water and farther from land.

 The creation of rock beds isn't usually a continuous process; it fluctuates as the climate changes and the seas advance and retreat.
-In the pics below the first shows you how deep the chalk layer still is and how it has been eroded both by the sea and, in the dips, by streams.
-In the second, you can see the layers in the chalk, laid down at different times, which resemble tree rings.
+In the pics below, the first shows you how deep the chalk layer still is, and how it has been eroded both by the sea and, in the dips, by streams.
+In the second, you can see the layers in the chalk, laid down at different times and which resemble tree rings.

 The landscape is always changing.
-It is sometimes said that, thousands of years ago, the Downs were part of the primaeval forest, but it now seems more likely that any coverage was patchy and often just scrub.
-Even that has mostly disappeared now thanks to human clearance dating back to the stone age and the depredations of sheep and perhaps rabbits.
-See my later post 'Enter The Flintstones'.
-In short, deforestation probably came earlier than you thought.
+It is sometimes said that, thousands of years ago, the Downs were covered by the primaeval forest, but it now seems more likely that any coverage was patchy and often just scrub.
+Even that has mostly disappeared now, thanks to human clearance dating back to the Stone Age and the depredations of sheep and perhaps rabbits.
+I will come back to this in my later post 'Enter The Flintstones' but in short, deforestation probably came earlier than you thought.

-Now, a lot has been converted to arable use, even though the soil isn't very rewarding.
-(See later).
-The Chilterns is actually fairly wooded but that is because there are large areas of thicker clay soils there.
-Annoyingly a good deal also ended up providing golf and horsey leisure opportunities for the local bourgeoisie.
-Harrumph.
+Now, much has been converted to arable use, even though the soil isn't very rewarding.
+The Chilterns are more wooded than the Downs, mainly because there are large areas of thicker clay soils there.
+Annoyingly, large areas also ended up providing golf and horsey leisure opportunities for well-heeled locals.

-Elsewhere the thinner soils of the open downland of Wiltshire and Sussex offered meagre pickings.
-Everywhere trees were valued for their timber for building and as fuel but in some areas, such as the beechwoods, they had a wider 'industrial' purpose.
+Elsewhere, the thinner soils of the open downland in Wiltshire and Sussex offered meagre pickingsEverywhere, trees were valued for their timber for building and as fuel, but in some areas, such as the beechwoods, they were also used by furniture makers.

 What I want to do here is to describe some of the unique features of chalk country, namely the dry valleys, chalk streams, sinkholes, soils, flints and finally the strange figures cut into some of the hillsides.